ThunderWiring/repoNav/README.md

 ## Manual Install
 Currently this extention is not in the Chrom Web Store, but you can install it manually like so:
-* download the code (unzipp it)
+1. download the code (unzipp it)
-* visit chrome://extensions/
+2. visit chrome://extensions/
-  *  Make sure to toggle 'Developer mode' in the top right corner
-  *  Click 'Load unpacked' and chose the code downloaded earlier
+2.1 Make sure to toggle 'Developer mode' in the top right corner 2.2 Click 'Load unpacked' and chose the code downloaded in step 1
-* Open a Github repo, reload it.
+3. Open any (Github repo)[https://github.com/ThunderWiring/repoNav] and reload it.
-* Enjoy :)
+4. Enjoy :)

 ## Demo
 Looks amazing with Github's dark mode!